Administration & Professionals - "Red Shirt Staff"

 Camp Director

 Heather started at camp as a volunteer, then served as a Clinical Supervisor, Clinical Director, and now holds the position of Camp Director.
 Heather is a school-based speech-language pathologist in a rural, bilingual school district.
-In addition to her state licensure, she holds a Certificate of Clinical Competence from the National Governing Board, ASHA, and in addition to her master's degree has completed two additional graduate-level certificate courses of study in Autism and High-Functioning Autism.
+In addition to her state licensure, she holds a Certificate of Clinical Competence from the National Governing Board, ASHA, and has completed two additional graduate-level certificate courses of study in Autism and High-Functioning Autism.
 Heather is a New Jersey native who has loved living in Oregon for the past 25+ years.

 Executive Director